 Developing good academic skills will help you achieve your full potential.
-Most of the skills you will learn in your studies will help with your future career, so can help you even after you have left University of Staffordshire.
+Most of the skills you will learn in your studies will help with your future career, so can help you even after you have left Staffordshire University.
 If you need support with these skills, we have lots of help available online in our Academic Skills area.